saibotsivad/json-api-websockets/README.md

 Each message sent to the client must specify a valid [request identifier](#request-identifier).

-Since message passing is asynchronous, the message identifier is included on the server response to let the client connect responses to requests.
+Since message responses are asynchronous and decoupled, the server response includes the message identifier so that the client can connect server responses to client requests.

 #### Index 1: Request Type